 Her bond with Jessica Alba may have put Los Angeles skin care expert Shani Darden on the map, but there’s a reason why clients like Chrissy Teigen, Suki Waterhouse and Emily Ratajkowski rave about Darden – namely, her amazing hands and chill vibe.
 But when Kim Kardashian called out Darden’s signature retinol serum on social media earlier this year, her claim to fame skyrocketed.
 “When I saw that she Snapchatted it, I burst into tears,” admits Darden of the KK love.
 Here, she talks anti-aging, celebrity clients, and her own beauty routine.

 How did you and Jessica Alba meet?
 I worked at Kinara spa in Los Angeles, and she got booked with me.
 It’s actually really weird.
 We didn’t talk at all for quite a long time.
 And then she became pregnant with Honor, her first child, and I got pregnant after.
 And we still didn’t talk.
 Right before she was ready to give birth, I was about six months pregnant, and I still hadn’t told her.
 So one day I said, “I just want to let you know, I’m pregnant and I won’t be here when you get back.”
 And the whole thing changed.
 We became best friends, she loved sharing anything to do with kids.
 She showed me her stretch marks.
 Then after she had Honor, she started inviting me to baby things.
 And that’s how it went down.

 How did you get into the business?
 I moved to L.A. from Plattsburgh, NY to, apparently, become a model.
 I kept getting music videos, but I didn’t even know how to dance.
 The weird thing with the skin care is that you know early on whether you’re skilled at it or not.
 My friends back at home die over this now.
 They always say, “You’ve been doing this since we were kids!”
 It’s true; I was making masks, I was super into skin care very young, but I didn’t realize this until later.
 Anyway, after the videos, I kept working as a receptionist at spas.
 Then I went to school for massage first, then to school to be an aesthetician, and I realized it was what I was supposed to do.

+You found your home.
 Yeah, it’s weird because I make fun of people who say that, but it’s actually true.

 What’s big in LA now?
 What are you constantly having to tell clients to stop doing?
 Oh god.
 Too much filler and stuff; it’s huge here.

 Still?
 Yeah.
 I like lasers a lot but I think that everyone is so obsessed with machines now.
 It’s all about machines and a lot of times I feel that I don’t even know if they actually see a change after using some of them, but people just love the idea of it.
 But we’re just over-doing it, especially lasers for pigment.
 And I’m not saying you shouldn’t use a laser; I’ve actually had two treatments done by Dr. Ourian and it was amazing, but I do it once a year, not it every three months.
 That’s too much.

 Wait.
 Isn’t he the guy who does the Kardashians and Jen Atkin?
 Yes.
 He’s AMAZING with pigmentation.
 I could never take that away from him.
 I don’t know why other docs don’t get it as well as him, though.
 But I’ve had mine done twice and it’s taken away every spot.